 Here are a few DIY tricks you can try:

-- Peppermint oil – known to keep wasps away
+- Peppermint oil – known to keep wasps away and have therapeutic benefits for humans

 - Reflective materials (small mirrors, foil or wind chimes) hung around porch to deter birds